lit-mod-viz/algo-detection/Training Data/Plot Genie- Detective-Mystery/README.md

 Data can be structured in the same possible three approaches mentioned in “Index – README.md” file.

 ## Relevant text files
-Operaition    | Text files with data
+Operation     | Text files with data
 ------------- | --------------------
 1             | 43-59
 2             | 60-72